rustynail102/side-stacker-game/README.md

 7. **Game ends**: The game ends when one player wins or the game is a draw.
 The result is displayed on the screen.
 Players might inspect the board, or return to the game lobby.

 8. **User leaves the application**: The user can choose to create another game, join another existing game or leave the application.
-If they click on "Leave" button, their session ends.
-If they refresh the page or come back to the application later, their session will persist.
+If they click on "Leave Game" button, their participation in game ends.
+If they refresh the page or come back to the application later, their game session will persist.

 ### Implementation Plan